RouninMedia/Da3SH/README.md

  - *CSS-in-JS*

 Whenever core code is nested inside other core code like this - where each uses a syntax radically distinct from the other - the end result may be a large, awkward and unwieldy mixed-mudball of code, in which concerns like *HTML-based structure*, *CSS-based presentation* and *JS-based behaviour* may be difficult to isolate and deal with separately without a suite of task-runners, compilers, transpilers operating at build-time (and sometimes even at runtime).

+In contrast, Da3SH maintains a separation at all times between *HTML-based structure*, *CSS-based presentation* and *JS-based behaviour*.
+A rich component in Da3SH includes separated "folders" - one for each of these categories - as well as a folder for *SVG-based vector graphics* and another for *JSON-based Data*.
+Da3SH also allows for named custom subfolders in any of these categories.

 The disadvantages of code-nesting approaches include: